 - Haemophilus influenza type b polysaccharide conjugate vaccines (e.g., Hib)

 - Hepatitis B (e.g., HBV)

 - Human papillomavirus (e.g., HPV)

 - Seasonal influenza (e.g., Flu)

 The injured party may file a claim for compensation if the injury lasted for more than six months following the vaccination, resulted in an inpatient hospitalization and surgical intervention, or resulted in death.
+The Vaccine Injury Table provides a list of covered vaccines and their associated injuries to help people determine if they qualify for compensation.

-There are time limits on filing to recover under the NVICP, ranging from as short as two years to as long as eight years.
+There are time limits on filing to recover under the NVICP.
+Generally, the petition must be filed within three years after the first symptom of the alleged injury, or within two years of the death and four years after the first symptom of the alleged injury that resulted in death.
 It is always important to check any time limits that might affect your ability to make a claim for any injury.
-If the vaccine believed to have caused an injury is one listed as a covered vaccine under NVICP, the injured party may not pursue a claim through the tort process in the courts until he has begun the NVICP process.
-He may thereafter elect to exit the program, but there are highly specific guidelines and procedures for doing so.
+If the vaccine believed to have caused the injury is one listed as a covered vaccine under NVICP, the injured party may not pursue a claim through the tort process in the courts until they have begun the NVICP process.
+They may thereafter elect to exit the program, but there are highly specific guidelines and procedures for doing so.

+Individuals may bring their claim on their own or through an attorney.
+A filing fee may be required.
+A list of attorneys who specialize in working with petitioners and the program is maintained by the Court.
 As with many government programs, there are specific deadlines that must be met under the NVICP.
-It is highly recommended that anyone considering filing a claim under the Program consult an attorney who specializes in such claims at an early date to make sure that no critical deadlines are missed.
+It is highly recommended that anyone considering filing a claim under the program consult an attorney who specializes in such claims at an early date, to make sure that no critical deadlines are missed.